 The synonymy applies to all cases of use of an instance of E41 Appellation.
 Multiple names assigned to an object, which, are not always synonymous should be instantiated as repeated values of the "is identified by "property.
 This property is not transitive.

-recommed by property.
-This property is not manistrive.

 P139.1 has type allows the type of derivation, such as "transliteration from Latin 1 to ASCII" be refined.

 Properties: P139.1 has type: E55 Type

 P142, P143, P144, P145, P146, P148

 Six new properties have been added

 P142 used constituent (was used in)

 Domain: E15 Identifier Assignment

 Range: E41 Appellation

 Subproperty of: E7 Activity.
 P16 used specific object (was used for): E70 Thing

 Quantification: (0:n,0:n)

 Scope note: This property associates the event of assigning an instance of E42 Identifier to an entity, with the

 instances of E41 Appellation that were used as elements of the identifier.

 Examples: